 Share

-• Riliprubart showed efficacy and safety across all enrolled cohorts, and a rapid and durable reduction of key biomarkers, including those associated with the classical complement pathway and nerve cell damage
+• Riliprubart showed efficacy and safety across all enrolled cohorts, and a rapid and durable reduction of key biomarkers, including those associated with the classical complement pathway and nerve damage

-• Two global CIDP phase 3 studies started
+• Two global CIDP phase 3 studies started recruiting

 Luis Querol Gutierrez, MD, PhD